Managewell/Managewell.github.io/README.md

 ```

 Now, when you run queries on the `'zipCode'` key, you will search against both `'zipCode'` and `'zip_code'`.
-Note, however, that the records emitted from the query will not be changed by WebDB and so they may differ.
+Note, however, that the records emitted from the query will not be changed by managewell.github.io and so they may differ.

 For example: